daniel-araujo/proctal/README.md

 Proctal provides a command line interface and a C library to manipulate the address space of a program on Linux.

-Currently only tested on x86-64 Linux.

-> **Note**
->
-> This is work in progress and as such the API is unstable and the
-> documentation is done as an afterthought.
-This will change as the project
-> matures.

 Features:
 - Reading and writing values in memory
 - Searching for values with a vast combination of filters